jramkiss/jramkiss.github.io/_posts/_2020-09-29-inside_hierarchical_models.md

   - Normal prior
   - Flat prior, to try to induce flexibility without hierarchy
   - Hierarchical prior
+- In addition to the added flexibility, hierarchical models also help with data pooling.
+For example in 8 schools.

 The $t_{\nu}(\mu, \sigma^2)$ distribution can be represented with a Gaussian with mean $\mu$ and variance term distributed as an Inverse-$\chi^2$ with $\nu$ degrees of freedom